-Aaron Hernandez commits suicide, prison official says
+Aaron Hernandez commits suicide in prison cell

 “Mr. Hernandez was in a single cell in a general population housing unit.
 Mr. Hernandez hanged himself utilizing a bed sheet that he attached to his cell window.
 Mr. Hernandez also attempted to block his door from the inside by jamming the door with various items.
 The Massachusetts State Police are on scene and the investigation continues.
 Mr. Hernandez’s next of kin have been notified.”

-Hernandez leaves a daughter, 4-year old Avielle (she shares his November birthday), a fiancee, Shayanna Jenkins-Hernandez, a mother and older brother.
+Hernandez leaves a daughter, 4-year old Avielle (she shares his November birthday), a fiancee, Shayanna Jenkins-Hernandez, his mother, and older brother.
+His father, Dennis, died from complications after surgery when Hernandez was 16.

+In a strange coincidence, Hernandez’s former team is scheduled to visit the White House on Wednesday to celebrate the Patriots’ win over the Atlanta Falcons last February.
+A team spokesperson told the Boston Globe the Patriots were aware of Hernandez’s death but “don’t anticipate that we will be commenting today.”

 Raised in Bristol, Conn., Hernandez went on to win a national championship with the University of Florida in 2008.
 The New England Patriots drafted him in the fourth round in 2010, the same year they drafted Rob Gronkowski.
 Head coach Bill Belichick had long wanted to feature a two-tight-end offense, and in Hernandez and Gronkowski, he got the two players who could make that happen.

 As rookies, Hernandez and Gronkowski combined for 87 catches and 16 touchdowns, and the next year was even better.
-In 2011, Hernandez recorded 79 catches for 910 yards and seven touchdowns; he also had five carries for 45 yards as the Patriots took advantage of his versatility.
+In 2011, Hernandez recorded 79 catches for 910 yards and seven touchdowns.

-The Patriots were so excited by what they saw from the duo that in the 2012 preseason, they made the almost-unprecedented (for them) move of giving both Hernandez and Gronkowski contract extensions after just two full seasons.
+The Patriots were so excited by what they saw from the duo that in the 2012 preseason, they made the almost-unprecedented move of giving both Hernandez and Gronkowski contract extensions after just two full seasons.
 On the day Hernandez’s extension was announced, he was emotional as he thanked New England owner Robert Kraft and the team for believing in him, and made declarations about becoming a role model for the Hispanic community.

 Hernandez played just 10 games that year as he dealt with knee issues.
 But as he recovered, he and Jenkins-Hernandez welcomed their daughter, who was born on his 23rd birthday.
 Hernandez, who had always shown a fondness for children — after training camp practices, he was often spotted chasing or rolling around with the children of teammates and coaches — said it was “the best birthday gift you could have.”